Cremation: Western spread

-Some of the various Protestant churches came to accept cremation, with the rationale being, "God can resurrect a bowl of ashes just as conveniently as he can resurrect a bowl of dust."
-In Anglican and Nordic Protestant countries, cremation gained acceptance (though did not yet become the norm) first by the higher classes and cultural circles, and then by the rest of the population.
+Some of the various Protestant churches came to accept cremation.
+In Anglican and Nordic Protestant countries, cremation gained acceptance (though it did not yet become the norm) first by the upper classes and cultural circles, and then by the rest of the population.
 In 1905, Westminster Abbey interred ashes for the first time; by 1911 the Abbey was expressing a preference for interring ashes.
 The 1908 Catholic Encyclopedia was critical of the development, referring to them as a "sinister movement" and associating them with Freemasonry, although it said that "there is nothing directly opposed to any dogma of the Church in the practice of cremation."

 In the U.S. only about one crematory per year was built in the late 19th century.
 As embalming became more widely accepted and used, crematories lost their sanitary edge.
 Not to be left behind, crematories had an idea of making cremation beautiful.
 They started building crematories with stained-glass windows and marble floors with frescoed walls.

 Australia also started to establish modern cremation movements and societies.
 Australians had their first purpose-built modern crematorium and chapel in the West Terrace Cemetery in the South Australian capital of Adelaide in 1901.
 This small building, resembling the buildings at Woking, remained largely unchanged from its 19th-century style and was in full operation until the late 1950s.
 The oldest operating crematorium in Australia is at Rookwood Cemetery, in Sydney.
 It opened in 1925.

 In the Netherlands, the foundation of the Association for Optional Cremation in 1874 ushered in a long debate about the merits and demerits of cremation.
 Laws against cremation were challenged and invalidated in 1915 (two years after the construction of the first crematorium in the Netherlands), though cremation did not become legally recognised until 1955.